nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

     * 2021.1 and earlier: controlTypes.STATE_CHECKABLE
     * 2021.2 and later: controlTypes.State.CHECKABLE

-The older way of specifying control roles and states will be removed in NVDA 2022.1.
+The older way of specifying control roles and states is removed in NVDA 2022.1.
 Unless otherwise stated, this guide will use the newer style.

 ## Add-on Basics